maveniverse/mwm/README.md

 * `origin-github.com-maveniverse-mwm-main` when using forked repository against https://github.com/maveniverse/mwm/tree/main branch (no fork).

 On Maven 3.10+, the workspace ID is used to derive workspace output directory, which is by default: `$MAVEN_LOCAL_REPOSITORY/.mwm/$workspaceId`.
-On Maven 3.9 the workspace ID is used as "local prefix" supplier, and should be used in combination with "split local repository".

 MWM _assumes user performs regular repository hygiene of deleting local repository_.
 Or even better, as this core extension is 3.9+, user may use Mimir as well in combination.

-To use it, add the following to your project or user-wide (3.10+) `extensions.xml`:
+To use it, add the following to your project or user-wide (3.10+ feature) `extensions.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>